Top 4 Ways to Beat Stress

 By sharing your stress and worries with others, you are getting it off your chest, and you will feel the relief.
 However, be careful with who you’re choosing to help you — make sure it is someone that makes you feel relaxed and will not just make your stressful situation full of more stress.

-Have a go-to list of people to turn to during times of stress, and you will feel much more calm when that stress does strike.
+Have a go-to list of people to turn to during times of stress, and you will feel much calmer when that stress does strike.

 It is inevitable that stress is going to happen to all of us at some point in our lives.
 Some people seem to have more stress than others, and some have it on a more consistent basis than others, but regardless of your stress levels, you need to have a plan for when it sneaks its way into your life.